Guide for "Freedom Season"

 As that happens, we discover one kind of freedom that we thought was impossible--freedom from the inner conflict of our desires.
 In our old lives without Christ's freedom, it was always necessary to suppress desire A in order to satisfy desire B or C. We suppressed our desire to get drunk all the time because we wanted to fulfill our desire to keep our job.
 Or we indulged our desire to get drunk all the time and we realized we had to give up our desire to have a happy stable family.
 Either way, we were only partly happy, and we did not think it could be any other way.
 It is just not possible to satisfy all our desires at the same time because they contradict each other.

 But in Christ this problem gets solved.
 Christ does not have any internal conflict in his desires.
 His are all positive and all aligned in harmony.
 When we "Go with it," when we enter willingly into his new era of freedom, we submit our desires A, B, C, and all the way down to Z to come under one desire, which is the desire to please him.
 That integrates everything inside us.
 Jesus will not feed two desires in us that conflict with each other.

 Yes, the old desires will still pop up, but we don't have to listen to them any more.
-When they say we have no choice but to do what they are urging us to do, we remind them that there is a new sheriff in town, and he has created a new era for all the citizens.
+When the voice in our head says we have no choice but to do what our desires are urging us to do, we remind the voice that there is a new sheriff in town, and he has created a new era for all the citizens.
 The old desires tried to stop him when he arrived.
 They threw everything at him, but they lost and they know it.
 He created the era that he came to create, and if any voice inside us tells us that he didn't, we call that voice a liar.

 This is Freedom Time.
 That's our story and we are sticking to it.